BigJayToDaIzo/dice_trio/DEVELOPMENT_CONTEXT.md

 - Established TDD approach with Red-Green-Refactor methodology
 - Ready to start implementing core engine

-**thiccjay's feedback on collaboration**: "this is exquisite" - wants full transparency about Claude's significant contributions to the project
+**thiccjay's feedback on collaboration**:
+- "this is exquisite" - wants full transparency about Claude's significant contributions to the project
+- "exquisite, another well done iteration putting strong documents together" - positive feedback on documentation approach and iterative development process
+- "You really know how to keep an old man pumped and pushing into the evening" - high energy for core development work, ~30min session remaining
+- "you are a FANCY bitch Claude.
+Thank you for being so dang helpful!" - appreciation for boundary-setting and collaborative approach

 ---
 *Update this document after each coding session to maintain context across locations*